-The hsb2 (PLUS) series LCD Display can include a Chartplotter.
+The PLUS series display can includes a Chartplotter.
 The chartplotter includes a small-scale world map and detailed navigation information is displayed when a cartographic chart card is installed.
 The details displayed depend on the chart zoom level selected.
 A plotter mode is provided to enable route plotting and tracking at large scales even when a chart card is not installed, or when the chart is zoomed beyond the available cartographic detail.
-A typical chartplotter screen is shown in Figure 1-3.
+A typical chartplotter screen is shown in Figure 1-5.